RSS

 • Closing assistance.

-Builders have professional representatives or licensed or unlicensed salespersons watching out for their needs.
-Who is going to protect you and watch out for your needs?
+Builders have professional representatives, including licensed and unlicensed salespersons, who watch out for their needs.
+Who will protect you and advocate for your needs?

 Lawyers cannot represent both sides of a transaction for a reason!